 When media queries still win

-Before shipping a container-query component, place it in at least three real containers.
-Test a narrow sidebar, a medium content column, and a wide main region.
-If the same component survives those contexts without new wrapper classes, the query boundary is probably doing useful work.
+Before shipping a container-query component, place it in real containers: a narrow sidebar, a medium content column, a wide main region, and a slot with long or missing content.
+If every usage needs a special class, the query boundary may be too low-level.
+If the same component survives those contexts without page-specific modifiers, the container query is doing useful work.